-Fortunately, using a teeth grinding guard can help reduce and prevent damage!
-By wearing a bruxism guard before bed, you could end up saving yourself years of gum, tooth and jaw pain and thousands of dollars in dental care.
+Fortunately, using teeth grinding guards can help reduce and prevent damage!
+By wearing a bruxism guard before bed, you could end up saving yourself years of gum, tooth, and jaw pain and thousands of dollars in dental care.

 Do you experience any symptoms of bruxism?